 The case I am referring to is the Apple iPhone 5/5s Leather Case that Apple released alongside the iPhone 5s.

-At the very least, it does what ever other case should do, and it does it well:
+At the very least, it does what every other case should do, and does it well:

 - it protects the phone

 - it protects the phone’s screen

 - it protects the phone’s buttons while still making them easily click-able